stevenc-stb/spdx-3-model/model/AI/Properties/interactionTemplateDictionary.md

 ## Summary

-A Dictionary containing the template format used to structure inference interactions with the AI model.
+A Dictionary containing the template format used to structure interactions with the AI model.

 ## Description

-Links an inference template to a structured dictionary entry that defines template variables, placeholders, default values, or configuration parameters.
+Links a template to a structured dictionary entry that defines template variables, placeholders, default values, or configuration parameters.

 ## Metadata